BenCorrigan1203/Deleton/README.md

 - `ingestion_sql.py` : This file holds type definitions with the SQL commands, to reduce the cluttering of the code.

+- `Dockerfile` : This file allows us to containerize this folder to be than run on any machine with only its dependencies.

+- `test_ingestion.py` : This file contains pytest scripts to tests aspects of the ingestion.py, to make sure it is functioning.

 - `requirements.txt` : This file contains a list of the required Python packages to run the scripts in this folder.

 ### Terraform